Research Methodology: What is Research?

 \subsection{{\bf{\emph{What Makes People do Research?}}}}

 This is a fundamentally important question. {\emph{No person would like to do research unless there are some motivating factors}}.
 Some of the motivations are the following: {\arabic{enumi}} \begin{enumerate} \item to get a research degree (Doctor of Philosophy (Ph.D.)) along with its benefits like better employment, promotion, increment in salary, etc. \item to get a research degree and then to get a teaching position in a college or university or become a scientist in a research institution \item to get a research position in countries like U.S.A., Canada, Germany, England, Japan, Australia, etc. and settle there \item to solve the unsolved and challenging problems \item to get joy of doing some creative work \item to acquire respectability \item to get recognition \item curiosity to find out the unknown facts of an event \item curiosity to find new things \item to serve the society by solving social problems. \end{enumerate} Some students undertake research without any aim possibly because of not being able to think of anything else to do.
 Such students can also become good researchers by motivating themselves toward a respectable goal.
-10pt In the words of Prof.P.Balaram [Current Science, 87(2004)1319] Ph.D. degree is a passport to a research career.
-The Ph.D. period often influence a research scholar to make or to break in a scientific career.
+As pointed out by Prof. Rajesh Kasturirangan (NIAS, IISc) even if you work in a company or run a company, a mind inclined towards research would do better than a mind not trained for it and it was like the story of the hare and the tortoise.
+If you have a mind trained for research, you will be the tortoise -- the climb would be slow and steady, but eventually you would win the race.